TanGentleman/TanTan/README.md

         - Paste that instead of MUFFIN below
     - `sudo set PATH=%PATH%'MUFFIN'`

-4. Install the required libraries in terminal using pip :
+4. Install the required libraries in terminal using pip:
     - `pip3 install openai`

 - You should be all set up with the dependencies!